Our House is on Fire!🔥

 Swedish climate activist Greta Thunberg has been causing a ruckus.
 Concerned about the lack of political action over the climate crisis, she began striking from school to demonstrate before her government.
 Why go to school she asks, if our facts and our science mean nothing to our politicians.
 Her message is as powerful as it is direct.
 We need to act.

-TED Recommendation: Greta Thunberg & The Case to Act Right Now
+TED Talk: Greta Thunberg & The Case to Act Right Now

 Speaking Up for Climate Action

 Greta was recently invited to attend the World Economic Forum (#WEF19) in Davos, Switzerland, where she once again spoke truth to power and called upon political and industry leaders to step up (The Guardian).